raythorn/zebra/README.md

 ### MongoDB

 ## Log
-Logger for falcon, it can print log to both console and file.
+Logger for zebra, it can print log to both console and file.
 It default logs to console, and you can user log.Add("file", "/tmp/log") to add log to file.
 Log file will be named with current date, and rotate to new file in 12:00pm, also cleanup older log files, system cached the latest files in a month.

 ## LICENSE

-falcon source code is licensed under the [Apache Licence](http://www.apache.org/licenses/LICENSE-2.0.html), Version 2.0.
+zebra source code is licensed under the [Apache Licence](http://www.apache.org/licenses/LICENSE-2.0.html), Version 2.0.